jdoleary/Spellmasons/docs/TasksCurrent.md

 - h: piercing archers
 - h: "Heat seeking" enemy or spell
 - idea: spell that triggers onDeath effects "Playdead"
+- Liquid: blood could apply a curse when you fall in, like slowed movement
 - I need better targeting spells
     - Target by proximity with no limit?
         - Quantum link